MinliLiao/CC25-AE/README.md

 bash setup_parsec.sh
 ```

-To work with SPEC06 benchmarks, put your image of the SPEC CPU2006 benchmarks in the root directory of this artifact, and then run
+To work with SPEC06 benchmarks, **put your image of the SPEC CPU2006 benchmarks in the root directory of this artifact with filename ending in .iso**, and then run
 ```
 bash setup_spec06.sh
 ```

+Type "yes" if it asks.

 ## Compiling and running
 From the root directory of this artifact, to compile the PARSEC benchmarks with vanilla LLVM and nZDC-Compiler with our fixes and then run the two binaries to get timing